NationalAssociationOfRealtors/block_r_engagement_tracker/README.md

 $ cp ../hlfv1/connection.json .
 ```

-This credential file is needed later in step #6,
+This connection profile is needed later in step #6,

 4. Install Composer tools